 Overview of Marketplace

-The Oracle Cloud Infrastructure (OCI) Marketplace is an online store that offers you images and stack listings solutions from Oracle and its trusted partners.
+The Oracle Cloud Infrastructure (OCI) Marketplace is an online store that offers you images, stacks, container images, and helm charts listings solutions from Oracle and its trusted partners.

-In the OCI Marketplace catalog, you can find listings for two types of solutions from Oracle and trusted partners: images and stacks.
-Images and Stacks listing types include different categories of applications.
+In the OCI Marketplace catalog, you can find listings for four types of solutions from Oracle and trusted partners: image, stack, container image, and helm charts.
+Image, stack, container image, and helm chart listing types include different categories of applications.
 Also, some listings are free and others require payment.

 Images are templates of virtual hard drives that determine the operating system and software to run on an instance.
 You can deploy image listings on an Oracle Cloud Infrastructure Compute instance.
 Marketplace also offers stack listings.
 Stacks represent definitions of groups of Oracle Cloud Infrastructure resources that you can act on as a group.
 Each stack has a configuration consisting of one or more declarative configuration files.
 With an image or a stack, you have a customized, more streamlined way of getting started with a publisher's software.

 Container image is a read-only template with instructions for creating a Docker container.
 A container image holds the application that you want Docker to run as a container, along with any dependencies.
 A Helm chart is a package that contains all the necessary resources to deploy an application to a kubernetes cluster.
 This includes YAML configuration files for deployments, services, and configuration maps that define the desired state of your application.
 For more information see, Container Registry Concepts.